xl-solutions/sequelize/docs/getting-started.md

 ## Promises and async/await

 As shown above by the extensive usage of `.then` calls, Sequelize uses Promises extensively.
 This means that, if your Node version supports it, you can use ES2017 `async/await` syntax for all asynchronous calls made with Sequelize.

-Also, all Sequelize promises are in fact [Bluebird](http://bluebirdjs.com) promises, so you have the rich Bluebird API to use as well (for example, using `finally`, `tap`, `tapCatch`, `map`, `mapSeries`, etc).
-You can access the Bluebird constructor used internally by Sequelize with `Sequelize.Promise`, if you want to set any Bluebird specific options.